alimirmohammad/countries-info/README.md

 The app is written with Vue 3 (composition API), Vue-Router, Pinia, TypeScript, and Vite.

+## Deployed Version

+You can checkout the deployed version of the app on [this link](https://countries-info-alimirmohammad.vercel.app/)

 ## Features

 - The app uses a responsive design, to look good both on the desktop and on mobile.